ArjayS/vue_fullStack_ecommerce/README.md

 @58:50, Adding the NavBar.vue component to the App.vue main file component

 @1:01:45, Making a 404 page to be able to display error if a user goes to a non-existing endpoint.
-By creating a NotFoundPage.vue views page
+By creating a NotFoundPage.vue views page.

+@1:05:15, Also, make the NotFoundPage show for a specific :id / :url endpoint for a product by working on the ProductDetailPage.vue